drvinceknight/Intro_to_Object_Orientated_Programming_With_Python/Challenge/Supermarket_Challenge.md

 ---

-In groups of 4 attempt to obtain to write code that would solve the following problem.
+In groups of 4 attempt to that would solve the following problem.

 ##Company: